wthayer/documents/docs/EVG.md

 In the case of Enterprise EV Certificates to be issued in compliance with the requirements of Section 14.2 of these Guidelines, the Enterprise RA MAY perform the requirements of this Final Cross-Correlation and Due Diligence section.

-## 0.32.Requirements for Re-use of Existing Documentation
+## 11.14.
+Requirements for Re-use of Existing Documentation

 For each EV Certificate Request, including requests to renew existing EV Certificates, the CA MUST perform all authentication and verification tasks required by these Guidelines to ensure that the request is properly authorized by the Applicant and that the information in the EV Certificate is still accurate and valid.
 This section sets forth the age limitations on for the use of documentation collected by the CA.

+### 11.14.1.
 Validation For Existing Subscribers

 If an Applicant has a currently valid EV Certificate issued by the CA, a CA MAY rely on its prior authentication and verification of: